What is Acupuncture?

 What should one expect during a treatment?

 Treatments generally take an hour.
 During your first session, we talk in detail about your specific situation and identify underlying patterns that may be contributing to your condition.
-Different treatment options will be discussed for your specific complaint and it will be explained how Acupuncture/Oriental Medicine can help.
-We will also discuss herbs and diet recommendations to improve your condition.
+Different treatment options will be discussed for your specific complaint and it will be explained how Acupuncture and/or Herbal Medicine can help.
+We will also discuss nutrition and make dietary recommendations to improve your condition.
 We will develop a thorough treatment plan that is practical and addresses your needs appropriately.

 Moxibustion is a traditional Chinese medicine technique that involves the burning of mugwort, a common herb also known as Ai Ye, to facilitate healing.
 The purpose of moxibustion is to strengthen the blood, stimulate the flow of qi ,disperse cold and maintain general health.